Phenomenological quantum mechanics: I. Phenomenology of quantum observables: Abstract

 \section{Abstract}

-We propose an exercise in which one attempts to deduce the formalism of quantum mechanics from phenomenological observations only.
-Thus, the only assumed inputs are the multi-time probability distributions estimated from the results of sequential measurements of quantum observables; no presuppositions about the underlying mathematical structures are allowed.
-We show that it is indeed possible to derive in such a way a complete and fully functional formalism based on the structures of Hilbert spaces.
-However, the obtained formal description---the bi-trajectory formalism---turns out to be quite different from the standard state-focused formalism.
+We propose an exercise in which one attempts to deduce the formalism of quantum mechanics solely from phenomenological observations.
+The only assumed inputs are obtained through sequential probing of quantum systems; no presuppositions about the underlying mathematical structures are permitted.
+We demonstrate that it is indeed possible to derive, on this basis, a complete and fully functional formalism rooted in the structures of Hilbert spaces.
+However, the resulting formalism---the \textit{bi}-trajectory formalism---differs significantly from the standard state-focused formulation.

+In Part I of the paper, we analyze the outcomes of various experiments involving sequential measurements of quantum observables.
+These outcomes are quantitatively described by phenomenological multi-time probability distributions, estimated from experimental data.
+Our first conclusion is that the theory describing these experiments must be non-classical: the measured sequences cannot be interpreted as sampling of a \textit{uni}-trajectory representing the system's observable.
+The non-classical nature of the investigated systems manifests in a range of observed phenomena, including quantum interference, the quantum Zeno effect, and uncertainty relations between the measured observables.